RustamIrzaev/MyLootHistory/README.md

 ## Limitations

-- The addon can't track items that were updated during the looting at the moment
+- The addon can't track items that were upgraded during the looting at the moment (for example, you got 302 il item and it was instantly upgraded to 323 il)

 ## License